jkear/kuzu-memory-graph-mcp/docs/API.md

 ### add_observations

-Adds new observations to an existing entity and updates its embedding.
+Adds new observations to an existing entity in the specified database and updates its embedding.

 **Parameters:**

+- `database` (string, required): Database name (query kuzu://databases/list to see available)
 - `entity_name` (string, required): Name of the entity to update
 - `observations` (list[string], required): List of new observations to add